The-OpenROAD-Project/OpenROAD/doc/OpenRoadArch.md

 stay inside the namespace, user visible Tcl commands will be exported to the global namespace.
 User commands should be simple Tcl commands such as 'global_place_design' that do not create tool instances that must be based to the commands.
-Definiting Tcl commands for a tool class is fine for internals, but not for user visible commands.
+Defining Tcl commands for a tool class is fine for internals, but not for user visible commands.
 Commands have an implicit argument of the current OpenROAD class object.
 Functions to get individual tools from the OpenROAD object can be defined.

 ### Initialization